 - Age, disability, race, color, religion, sex, or national origin (See Chapter 2 for additional information about fair housing and equal opportunity requirements.) - Where a family lives prior to admission to the program - Where the family will live with assistance under the program.
-Although eligibility is not affected by where the family will live, there may be restrictions on the family's ability to move outside the CCHA's jurisdiction under portability.
-(See Chapter 10.) - Whether members of the family are unwed parents, recipients of public assistance, or children born out of wedlock - Whether the family includes children - Whether a family decides to participate in a family self-sufficiency program - Whether or not a qualified applicant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking if the applicant is otherwise qualified for assistance (See section 3-III.G.)
+Although eligibility is not affected by where the family will live, there may be restrictions on the family's ability to move outside the PHA's jurisdiction under portability.
+(See Chapter 10.) - Whether members of the family are unwed parents, recipients of public assistance, or children born out of wedlock

+- Whether the family includes children - Whether a family decides to participate in a family self-sufficiency program - Whether or not a qualified applicant is or has been a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking if the applicant is otherwise qualified for assistance (See section 3-III.G.)

 3-III.B.
-MANDATORY DENIAL OF ASSISTANCE [24 CFR 982.553(a)]
+MANDATORY DENIAL OF ASSISTANCE [24 CFR 982.553(a) and 24 CFR 982.552(b)(6)]

-HUD requires the CCHA to deny assistance in the following cases:
+HUD requires the PHA to deny assistance in the following cases: